hansvanoverbeek/photoblog/about.md

 I am a Dutch based photographer and living and working in Maassluis.

 Along with photofriends I participate in a collaborative blog.
-What we monthly create you can see [here](https://12months12pictures.wordpress.com/).
+What we monthly create you can see [here](https//12months12pictures.wordpress.com/).

+<br><br>

+{% include searchform.html %}